Our impact

 The combined Gross Value Added (GVA) attributed by the impact study to NIAB’s actual contribution to strawberry production at UK level over 10 years was £298 million.

-NIAB at East Malling is a leading breeder of strawberries with its high-performing MallingTM Centenary variety now accounting for 60-70% of the UK market.
+Niab at East Malling was a leading breeder of strawberries with its high-performing MallingTM Centenary variety accounting for 60-70% of the UK market at its peak.

 Research vineyard